-- Ian Simon easter eggs (involving Ian Simon’s friends and loved ones, who appears in two novelettes in Of Echoes Born, among other appearances).
+- Ian Simon easter eggs (involving Ian Simon’s friends and loved ones, who appears in two novelettes in Of Echoes Born and “Heart,” among other appearances).

 - Village story easter eggs (I have a series of novellas in the pipeline that involve a fictional, and slightly magical, version of the gay village here in Ottawa, and these characters will appear in those tales; there’s also quite a bit of crossover with some of the short stories in Of Echoes Born, “Range of Motion,” from Men in Love, and “A Little Village Magic,” which will (someday) be expanded into the first novella).

 - Fuca story easter eggs (Stories involving the town of Fuca, where the magic is a little elemental and some of the families have gifts.
 Fuca appears in both “Time & Tide” and “Wind & Tree.”)